 '''

 struct{

 float a, b;

 }coef;

 float x;

 #pragma acc declare create(coef,x)

-. . .

 #pragma acc routine seq

 void modxi( int i ){

 x[i] = coef.a;

 void initcoef( float a, float b ){

 coef.a = a;

 coef.b = b;

 #pragma acc update device(coef)

 void allocx( int n ) {

 x = (float)malloc( sizeof(float)n );

 #pragma acc enter data create(x[0:n])

 void modx( int s, int e ) {

 #pragma acc parallel loop

-for( int i = s; i < e; ++i ) modxi(i);
+for ( int i = s; i < e; ++i ) modxi(i);

 '''

 The declare create (coef, x) will statically allocate a copy of the struct coef and the pointer x on the device.
 In initcoef routine, the coefficients are assigned on the host, and the update directive copies those values to the device.
 The allocx routine allocates space for the x vector on the host, then uses an unstructured data directive to allocate that space on the device as well; because the x pointer is already statically present on the device, the device copy of x will be updated with the pointer to the device data as well.
-Finally, the parallel loop calls the routine modxi, which refers to the global x pointer and coef on the host, and when called on the device, such as in this parallel loop, this routine will access the global x pointer and coef struct on the device.
+Finally, the parallel loop calls the routine modxi, which refers to the global x pointer and coef struct.
+When called on the host, this routine will access the global x and coef on the host, and when called on the device, such as in this parallel loop, this routine will access the global x pointer and coef struct on the device.